5 tips to help protect your identity during tax season

 4. Use a secure internet connection

 If you're someone who files taxes electronically, the FTC recommends that you use a secure internet connection when doing so.
 In fact, it's a good idea to use a secure Wi-Fi connection when accessing any financial accounts or tax-related documents.
-This is because public Wi-Fi may not be secure, says the FTC, which means other people accessing the network may be able to see what you're working on (including personal or financial information you enter into websites).
+This is because public Wi-Fi may not be secure, which means other people accessing the network may be able to see what you're working on (including personal or financial information you enter into websites).

 5. Know your tax preparer